spren9er/tilez/README.md

 See also [API Linear Scale](#linear-scale).

-### Access HTML or SVG element
+### Access HTML, SVG or Canvas element

-There are three ways to get a reference to the underlying HTML or SVG Element of a tile.
+There are three ways to get a reference to the underlying HTML, SVG or Canvas element of a tile.

 #### Get Element from Tile Context